Recreation and Attractions in the

-Tahquamenon Wilderness Canoe Race, September 14, 2013.
+Tahquamenon Wilderness Canoe Race, September 2, Marathon 2015.
 Registration 8 am at the Lower Falls.
 18 Mile Race from the Lower Falls to the Rivermouth starts at 10.
 Shorter races begin later in the morning.

 The Toonerville Trolley, Soo Junction, MI.
 Phone 1-888-77TRAIN or the Depot at 906-876-2311.
 Take the train and boat tour to Tahquamenon Falls or the Wilderness Train Ride.
 Just 50 miles from the Mackinac Bridge.
 Ride 5 1/2 miles to the Tahquamenon River.
 The Riverboat takes you on a 21 mile narrated cruise along the river to the rapids 1/2 mile above the Upper Tahquamenon Falls.

 Vermillion Point Lifesaving Station is now owned by Lake Superior State University.
 Some of the original buildings are still standing and being repaired.
 This historic Lifesaving Station is located at the end of Vermillion Point Road This is a one lane gravel road with some sugar sand and is not easy to reach but it is a very good spot for seeing birds.